iemkek/SAP_Conversational_AI_Assignments/README.md

 During this assignment we will be using the chatbot memory to store the important values given to us by the user.

-> **Conversation memory** -
-> Each conversation with a unique user has a memory object from the beginning to the end of the conversation.
-This memory persists during the entire conversation; you can update it at any time or clear it whenever you want.

 #### Step 1: Create a folder
 Create a new folder for your webhook application